kismetwireless/kismet-docs/readme/100-webserver.md

     MAC addresses of access points can disclose your location; if you are demoing, screenshotting, or otherwise sharing the Kismet UI, you might want to prevent them from being shown.
 By passing `?censor_macs=1` as part of the Kismet URI, (ie `http://localhost:2501/?censor_macs=1`), Kismet will attempt to filter any mac-like string to show only the first 3 bytes.

     This may break parts of the UI, and may not catch every MAC.
+In particular, this hack currently breaks:

+    * Client displays on Wi-Fi access points (much of it is accurate, but some fields will not display properly)
+    * ADSB live plane map

 ## Kismet and SSL